Azure-Samples/azure-serverless-workshop-team-assistant/3-squirebot/README.md

 ## 4. Working with CosmosDB

 You may be thinking, "Cosmos DB?
 I thought you just said Mongo DB?".

-In case you're not aware, Cosmos DB is a managed document database that Microsoft Azure offers with a number of great features for serverless applications.
+In case you're not aware, Cosmos DB is a managed multi-model database that Microsoft Azure offers with a number of great features for serverless applications.
 One of the most interesting features for this sample, though, is that it has a Mongo DB compatible endpoint.
 This is helpful for us since we don't need to standup a Mongo DB instance and pay VM pricing for that.

 You can create a Cosmos DB via the CLI or portal.